jonflees/tdameritrade/README.md

 and determines the most profitable contracts to sell while keeping risk at a minimum.
 The result is output in the stonks.csv file and a visual of this can be seen on fleesanalytics.com

+The best result is compared to the account's current position and if a better result is found, then the algo sends a text to my phone.

 It can also read quotes outloud, and recently is able to produce it's own charts with a visual of the projected stock price based on the current options' trading prices.